Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1800

-- Bookmakers rate Baylor higher (13th-best in college basketball) than the computer rankings do (14th-best).
+- Sportsbooks rate Baylor higher (12th-best in the country) than the computer rankings do (14th-best).

-- Oddsmakers have moved the Bears' national championship odds down from +1500 at the start of the season to +1800.
-Among all teams in the country, that is the 82nd-biggest change.
+- The Bears' national championship odds have dropped from +1500 at the start of the season to +1800, the 81st-biggest change among all teams.

-- The implied probability of Baylor winning the national championship, based on its +1800 moneyline odds, is 5.3%.
+- Baylor has a 5.3% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.